Elon Musk’s Comments on US Constitution: Late Justice Scalia

 "The tenth example is that large corporations, combined with Executive branch agencies, work in collusion to not only cheat, but steal the rights & freedoms from individual US citizens; you can contact me to learn more about these factual stories."

-Mr. Chand concluded, "that is why the Constitutional Framers' ensured the protection of our inalienable rights & freedoms as US citizens, including our fundamental right to rebel against government tyranny, not only by peaceful protests, but if necessary, via the Second Amendment, “right to bear arms shall not be abridged as a well-regulated militia is essential to the freedom of people”."
+Mr. Chand concluded, "that is why the Constitutional Framers' founding principle ensured the protection of our inalienable rights & freedoms as US citizens, including our fundamental right to rebel against perceived government tyranny, not only by peaceful protests, but if necessary, via the Second Amendment, enable the right to bear arms in citizen rebellion as part of a well-regulated militia."

 Tara Chand is the Founder & CEO of Internet Promise Group® Inc., a boutique innovation enterprise. www.InternetPromiseGroup.com